Every self-help program talks about the importance of taking a 10-15 minute break to boost your productivity.

 A great way to take a much needed break, while looking “busy” is to unclutter your desk.
 Not only is it relaxing, it also helps to activate productive energy flow.

-21. Juggle.
 Learning to juggle isn’t particularly difficult and it could be a great exercise to take during a break (maybe not in the office itself, but in a place, where balls flying left and right will not bother anyone).
 Juggling requires fine muscle control, timing and concentration.
 But most importantly, it is fun!